 - Makeup policy for missed/late/incomplete assignments/tests, including penalties

-- What consequences does the student suffer because of cheating, plagiarism, absences, tardiness or other breach of class discipline
+- Consequences for cheating, plagiarism, absences, tardies and/or other breaches of class discipline

-- What a student does “In Case of Emergency” (you may copy and paste the following statement) If someone in your family needs to contact you in an emergency, the person calling should know the class you are attending and use the following telephone numbers:
+- What a student does “In Case of Emergency” (you may copy and paste the following statement): If someone in your family needs to contact you in an emergency, the person calling should know the class you are attending (e.g., COURSE PREFIX AND NUMBER) and use the following telephone numbers:

-Insure that your class building, room number, and time of class is available to any individuals that need to contact you in case of emergency.
+(To student: insure that your class building, room number, and time of class are available to any individuals who might need to contact you in case of emergency)

-- Classroom conduct including NMSU prohibition of smoking in classroom (you may copy and paste the following statement) No eating, drinking, or smoking in NMSU classrooms.
-Any student engaging in disruptive behavior will be required to leave the class.
+- Classroom conduct (including netiquitte for online, hybrid, and web-enhanced courses) including the NMSU/NMSU-A prohibition of smoking in classrooms (you may copy and paste the following statement: No smoking in NMSU/NMSU-A classrooms or within 50 feet of the entrance to any building on campus.
+Any student engaging in disruptive behavior will be required to leave the class and, at the instructor’s discretion, may only be allowed to return to class after he/she meets with the Vice President for Student Affairs.)

 - Student’s responsibility to obtain missed information when absent